pydio/cells/tools/kubernetes/examples/openshift/README.md

 ## Caveats

-- Vault data is not peristed.
-The master key is lost after a k8s restart.
+- Vault unseal key is **unsecurely** persisted in PV.
 In production, the deployment requires KMS service for vault unsealing process.
 - 10 minutes session timeout/upload failure issue.
 You may have this issue when browsing the web page through a URL different from `ReverseProxyURL` which is set in `cells/cells.yaml`.
 - All dependencies run in "standalone" mode
 - Cells operates with a single pod